Skip to main content

 Charities and organisations related to your specific disability might be able to offer advice about choosing a home.

-There are few homes able to meet the needs of younger people with disabilities.
+There are a few homes able to meet the needs of younger people with disabilities.
 Your local Trust should be able to tell you about those in your area.

 The Regulation and Quality Improvement Authority (RQIA) inspects all registered homes and writes a report on what they find.